 Our tax surcharges primarily consist of cultural development fees charged for our advertising services, construction and maintenance tax and education surcharges.
-Our overall tax surcharges as a percentage of our total net revenues was 1.1% in 2020, 0.5% in 2021 and 1.4% in 2022.
-The increase of tax surcharges in 2022 was mainly due to the resumption of payment in 2022 of the previously exempted cultural development fees.
+Our overall tax surcharges as a percentage of our total net revenues was 0.5% in 2021, 1.4% in 2022 and 1.3% in 2023.
+The increase of tax surcharges from 2021 to 2022 was mainly due to the resumption of payment in 2022 of the previously exempted cultural development fees.